BAL vs KHP Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 Bowlers

-Umaid Asif: Umaid has demonstrated his potential to pick up vital wickets by grabbing six wickets so far in the tournament.
-He can prove to be crucial in this game.
+Shaheen Afridi: Shaheen has been expensive in this tournament, but has also taken 12 wickets in six games.
+He can prove to be a match winner in this contest.

-Shaheen Afridi: Shaheen has been expensive in this tournament but has also picked up eight wickets in four matches.
-He is expected to play a match-winning role in this game.
+Umaid Asif: Umaid has shown that he has the ability to take important wickets.
+He could be a crucial pick in this match.

 Top 5 best players to pick in BAL vs KHP Dream11 prediction team